PercentMage9/TTimer/README.md

 ## Planned Features

-TTimer is a work in progress, and we have some exciting features in the pipeline:
+TTimer is a work in progress, and I have some exciting features in the pipeline:

 - **Multiple Themes**: Customize your timer with a variety of themes to match your personal style and preferences.